kcp-dev/kcp/docs/content/concepts/terminology.md

 ## Exporting/Binding APIs

 One of the core values of the kcp project is to enable providing APIs that can be consumed inside multiple logical clusters.
-This is done via exporting/binding mechanism, i.e. via API Exports and API Bindings.
+This is done via an exporting/binding mechanism, i.e. via API Exports and API Bindings.

 The general workflow is: